Explore

 Ordinary Grants

 These are grants made to Circuits who do not have the means to cover all their expenses.
 These must be applied for each year, using the Ordinary Grant Application Form on the website.
-The Form should be sent to the District Superintendent by the 31st August and a decision on the amount awarded for the following Calendar Year will be normally be made by the 30th November.
+The Form should be sent to the District Superintendent by the end of Methodist Conference and a decision on the amount awarded for the following Calendar Year will be normally be made by the 30th November.

 Mission Ireland Grants

-These are grants made to Circuits for a specific missional purpose, for example to employ a Lay Evangelist or to undertake a Pioneer Mission or to cover the expenses associated with a mission project.
+These are grants made to Circuits for a specific missional purpose, for example to undertake a Pioneer Mission or to cover the expenses associated with a mission project.
 These must be applied for using the Mission Ireland Application Form on the website.
 The Form should be sent to the District Superintendent as early as possible and a decision on the amount awarded will be made in due course.
-It is helpful if these applications come at the same timeframe as for Ordinary Grants, but this is not a requirement.
+Usually these applications come at the same timeframe as for Ordinary Grants.

 Extraordinary Grants